SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

        }

-You can create ``roomTemperature`` and ``ovenTemperature`` variables like before to model the ambient temperature of a room and the temperature of an oven in that room.
+You can create ``roomTemperature`` and ``ovenTemperature`` variables to model the ambient temperature of a room and the temperature of an oven in that room.
 Initially,
-you set ``ovenTemperature`` to ``roomTemperature`` because the oven is off and at the same temperature as the room:
+you set ``ovenTemperature`` to ``roomTemperature`` because the oven is off and is the same temperature as the room:

 .. testcode:: struct-vs-class-temperature